May the words of my mouth and the meditations of our hearts be always acceptable in your sight, O Lord, our strength and our redeemer.

 I have often been asked what happens to our pets when they die.
 While Holy Scripture says nothing about it, we are told that God knows every sparrow that falls.
 I am firmly convinced that companion animals, those special animals who have shared their love and lives with us, are in fact a gift from God.
 While some people believe otherwise, I know that God grants a special status to such animals, and that they have a spiritual presence.
 With that spiritual presence they also have a place in heaven upon their deaths.
 God, being love, would not just let them vanish out of our lives without a trace.
 I believe that as part of our complete joy in heaven we will be reunited with everyone and every creature who has loved us and whom we have loved.

-The Episcopal church has liturgies for all kinds of occasions, that bring us comfort.
-The following is an unofficial liturgy that many have used at the death of a loving pet.
+Many churches have liturgies that bring us comfort in all kinds of situation.
+The following is a liturgy that many have used at the death of a loving pet.
 I hope you find it meaningful.

 Commendation at the Time of Death of a Pet